KernHAL/dotfiles/README.md

 ToDo
 ======
-1. Tagbar plugin should also show all tags of sources files in other tabs
+1. vimrc: Tagbar plugin should also show all tags of sources files in other tabs
-2. Find a plugin for code indentation
+2. vimrc: Find a plugin for code indentation
-3. Doxygen plugin
+3. vimrc: Doxygen plugin
-4. TMux
+4. vimrc: TMux plugin
-5. Mark whitespaces
+5. vimrc: Mark whitespaces
-6. Switch only first time to relative source/header file with <F10>
+6. vimrc: Switch only first time to relative source/header file with <F10>